Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The marketing authorisation holder must also propose a maximum price in lei.
 This must be equal to or lower than the lowest price at which the medicine is listed as being sold in the countries of reference.
 If the medicine is not priced in any of these countries, the price at which it is sold in its country of origin may be used as a guide.

-In the case of generic medicines, the common international denomination included in the list of essential medicines recommended by the World Health Organisation, as well as in the sub-list of medicines with 100% reimbursement ratio by comparison with reference price (provided that the common international denomination is not included on other reimbursement sub-lists), should be provided.
 The price proposed by the marketing authorisation holder must be the lower of the price approved in the National Catalogue of Medicines for the innovative medicine and the average of the three lowest prices for the same medicine in the countries of reference listed above.

 Where a generic medicine does not meet these conditions, the marketing authorisation holder must propose a price equal to or lower than the price calculated as per the provisions of paragraph three of this section and the generic reference price.